Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX Titan should theoretically perform much faster than the GeForce 8800 GT 1GB in general. (explain)
+Memory BandwidthThe GeForce GTX Titan should theoretically perform much faster than the GeForce 8800 GT 1GB overall. (explain)

-Pixel RateThe GeForce GTX Titan will be quite a bit (approximately 319%) faster with regards to AA than the GeForce 8800 GT 1GB, and should be capable of handling higher screen resolutions while still performing well. (explain)
+Pixel RateThe GeForce GTX Titan is much (approximately 319%) faster with regards to full screen anti-aliasing than the GeForce 8800 GT 1GB, and capable of handling higher resolutions better. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison